aday2418/TaskManager/README.md

 cp .env.example .env
 ```

 You can change `DATABASE_URL` to your prefered filepath.
-The filepath should be in the following way
+The filepath should be structured in the following way

 ```
 sqlite:///./app/taskmanager.db